mcomunita/syncfusion/README.md

 python script/gh_preprocess_split.py
 ```

+The scripts (training, testing) for the onset model expect the pre-processed files to be placed in `data/greatest-hits/mic-mp4-processed`.
+Create the directories and place the files inside or use a symbolic link `ln -s path/to/processed/folder`

 ---

-## Preprocessing and CLAP checkpoint for Diffusion Model
+## Pre-processing and CLAP checkpoint for Diffusion Model

 Pre-processed video frames, audio and annotations are organized into shards for training and validation (we use webdataset to train the diffusion model):